aiven/aiven-docs/docs/products/opensearch/howto/opensearch-and-nodejs.md

 We can use this method to find some recipes for pizza with pineapple.
-I learned from my Italian colleague that this considered a combination only for tourists, not a true pizza recipe.
-We\'ll do it by searching the `directions` field for words \"pizza\" and \"pineapple\" with top-most distance of 10 words in between.
+I learned from my Italian colleague that this considered a combination only for tourists, not a true pizza recipe. we'll do it by searching the `directions` field for words \"pizza\" and \"pineapple\" with top-most distance of 10 words in between.